2104394/CS220-AU-portfolio/di-reflection.md

 To clarify, in

-- my visiting mode, the primary activities are ...
+- my visiting mode, the primary activities are google searches or looking
-- my resident mode, the primary activities are ...
+- my resident mode, the primary activities are social media, watching videos and streams
 - the difference between my personal and institutional modes is ...
 - etc.